Ayil9158/Ayil9158/README.md

 ### About me
-Hi, I'm @Ayil9158, a computer systems engineering student, so as such I am interested in programming, especially in the Python language.
+Hi, I'm @Ayil9158, a computer systems engineering student, so as such I am interested in programming, especially in Python.

-My first language is Spanish but I also have an intermediate understanding of English (if you don't speak either one, don't worry, Google Translate will do the job so we can communicate lol).
+Spanish's my first language  but I also have an intermediate understanding of English (if you don't speak either one, don't worry, Google Translate will do the job so we can communicate lol).

 I created this account so I can save my work and have a kind of record of how I'm progressing in my career (in terms of programming).